 Target Optical lets you use your insurance benefits in-store and online for prescription glasses, sunglasses, contact lenses and eye exams.

-Target Optical accepts more than 50 different insurance plans including Blue Cross Blue Shield, Humana and EyeMed.
-For a complete list of accepted insurance plans, visit Target Optical’s website.
+Target Optical accepts more than 70 different insurance plans including Blue Cross Blue Shield, Humana and EyeMed.
+For a complete list of accepted insurance plans, visit Target Optical’s website and click “Insurance” in the top-right corner.
 Note that while most insurance plans are accepted in-store and online, some are accepted only in-store.

 If you do have benefits available, you’ll just have to pay the out-of-pocket expense due when checking out.
 You can also use your Flexible Spending Account or Health Savings Account on products and services.

 Target Optical offers free standard shipping on all glasses and contact lenses.
-If you choose this option, here’s how long you can expect to wait before receiving your order:
+If you choose this option, here’s how long you can expect to wait, once your prescription has been verified, before receiving your order:

 If you need your order sooner, you can choose a faster shipping method for an additional fee.
 Keep in mind that the processing time can’t be accelerated.
-That means you’ll still be waiting at least eight business days for prescription glasses, three business days for non-prescription sunglasses and five days for contact lenses.
+That means you’ll still have to wait at least eight business days for prescription glasses, three business days for non-prescription sunglasses and three days for contact lenses.

 For more information on the shipping process and options, visit the company’s FAQ page.

-For single vision frames and lenses, you can expect to pay as little as $125-$200.
+For single-vision frames and lenses, you can expect to pay as little as $39-$397.
 But I compared prices, and I was able to beat that price at other online retailers.
 It’s up to you to decide if the convenience is worth the difference in price.